The Mitchells vs. the Machines

-The Mitchells vs. the Machines is a 2021 computer-animated science fiction comedy film produced by Sony Pictures Animation.
-The film was directed by Mike Rianda (in his feature directorial debut) and written by Rianda and Jeff Rowe, with Phil Lord, Christopher Miller, and Kurt Albrecht serving as producers.
-The film follows the dysfunctional Mitchell family that winds up having to save Earth from a global uprising of robots while on a road trip.
-It stars an ensemble voice cast that includes Abbi Jacobson, Danny McBride, Maya Rudolph, Mike Rianda, Eric André, Olivia Colman, Fred Armisen, Beck Bennett, John Legend, Chrissy Teigen, Blake Griffin, Conan O'Brien, and Doug the Pug.
+The Mitchells vs. the Machines is a 2021 animated science fiction road comedy film directed by Mike Rianda, who co-wrote the screenplay with Jeff Rowe.
+Produced by Columbia Pictures and Sony Pictures Animation in association with Lord Miller Productions, and One Cool Films, the film stars the voices of Danny McBride, Abbi Jacobson, Maya Rudolph, Rianda, Eric André, and Olivia Colman, with Fred Armisen, Beck Bennett, John Legend, Chrissy Teigen, Charlyne Yi, Blake Griffin, Conan O'Brien, and Doug the Pug in supporting roles.
+The story follows the dysfunctional Mitchell family, who must save Earth from a global uprising of robots.